 The objective of this PMA is to capture and store runoff and excess stream flows to augment Shasta River flows during critical periods.
-Still in the conceptualization phase, details of a reservoir project have not yet been confirmed.
-Details on feasibility and most promising locations will be considered during a preliminary evaluation phase.
+This project is still in the conceptual phase; details on feasibility and most promising locations will be considered during a preliminary evaluation phase.